top of page

 Lost Crown or Filling?

-Most often, you won't notice loose filling until the sensitivity kicks in (and that's likely soon after it's swallowed or pops out).
-Crowns, on the other hand, are much more obvious but can cause the same level of sensitivity and pain.
-Some of the main reasons for a loose crown are impact damage and undetected tooth decay below the crown.
+You often won't notice loose filling until the sensitivity kicks in (and that's likely soon after it's swallowed or pops out).
+On the other hand, Crowns are much more obvious but can cause the same level of sensitivity and pain.
+Some main reasons for a loose crown are impact damage and undetected tooth decay below the crown.

 • Schedule an appointment with your dentist as soon as possible.

-• Remove the crown from your mouth and keep it if you are able to.
+• Remove the crown from your mouth and keep it if you can.

 Single teeth crown